abecms/abecms/README.md

 > Abe is your __static websites generator__ with revolutionnary __self-descriptive__ templates

+# Presentation
+I've designed this CMS because I wanted to simplify and optimize the way we're creating content.
+Wordpress is way too complex for what it does.
+Welcome to ABE (A Better Engine) : This CMS will make you create content in a snap and publish it on the web in no time !

 # Contributing
 We've bet on Abe 1 year ago, investing more than 100 000,00EUR in this project.
 We have decided to open source it so that our customers and you can freely use Abe to create wonderful experiences in a snap !